About Mark

 "COVID-19 Related Wage and Hour Issues," Co-Presenter, CDF COVID Education Week, December 2020

-"Return to the Workplace - A Comprehensive Review of What California Employers Need to Know," Moderator, CDF Webinar, June 2020
+"Return to the Workplace - A Comprehensive Review of What California Employers Need to Know," Moderator, CDF Webinar Series, June 2020

 “California Employment Law Review & Tips to Prepare for 2020 for Healthcare HR Professionals,” American Society for Health Care HR Administration (ASHHRA), February 2020